benlenabat/BackSpace/index.md

 * You can use this view to search by **Tags**.
 * Tags can be assigned by any person to any prop and any prop can have as many tags as needed.
 * You can use tags to mark items that might cross categories, or simply as a way of marking items you want to esaily find later.
-* you can edit Tags in the dedicated prop page for each item.
+* You can edit Tags in the dedicated prop page for each item.

 ## 8th Tab: About